ImCodist/super-mario-bros-rebuilt/README.md

 # super-mario-bros-rebuilt
 <sub>Credit to [@BeastlyGhost](https://github.com/BeastlyGhost) for the name.</sub>

-A customizable Super Mario Bros. recreation in Godot.
+A *hastily made* customizable Super Mario Bros. recreation in Godot.